raphael-blanchard/website-dev/datasets.md

 </style>

-# About
+# Welcome to the ICCV 2023 SLAM Challenge!

-We present the sim to real datasets collected in <b>Tartan Air</b> and <b> SubT-MRS</b>.
-The datasets contains set of perceptually degraded environments such as darkness, airbone obscurats conditions such as fog, dust, smoke and lack of prominent perceptual features in self-similar areas.
+We provide datasets <b>TartanAir</b> and <b> SubT-MRS</b>, aiming to push SLAM in <b>challenging</b> environments, as well as advancing <b>sim-to-real transfer</b>.
+Our datasets contain a set of perceptually degraded environments such as darkness, airborne obscurant conditions such as fog, dust, smoke and lack of prominent perceptual features in self-similar areas.
+One of our hypotheses is that in such challenging cases, the robot needs to rely on multiple sensors to reliably track and localize itself.
+We provide a rich set of sensory modalities including RGB images, LiDAR points, IMU measurements, thermal images and so on.

 ## SubT-MRS Dataset